 - Ronald Reagan ordered 3.5 tons of Jelly Belly candies for his presidential inauguration, and the company invented the now-popular blueberry flavor so he could serve candies in red, white and blue.

-- The Jelly Belly factory also makes over a hundred other confections including candy corn, and they made the first gummi candies in the United States.
+- The Jelly Belly factory also makes more than a hundred other confections including candy corn, and they made the first gummi candies in the United States.

 Can't make it to the Jelly Belly factory?
 Take the virtual Jelly Belly Factory tour.